Jafree/NOnBacktrackingEmbedding/README.md

 ### Requirements
 Our algorithm is implemented in Matlab.
 The matlab version of 2016_a is verified, which contains a graph package that is used in our code.
+If you want to test graph embedding results on clustering task, Python 2.7 is required.

 ### Code Architecture
 nonbacktracking-matlab: this folder contains the implementation of our NOBE and NOBE-GA algorithm.